-The NSW Threatened Species Scientific Committee, established under the Biodiversity Conservation Act 2016 (the Act), has made a Final Determination to list the shrub Hibbertia circinata K.L.McDougall & G.T.Wright as a CRITICALLY ENDANGERED SPECIES in Part 1 of Schedule 1 of the Act.
+The NSW Threatened Species Scientific Committee, established under the Biodiversity Conservation Act 2016 (the Act), has made a Preliminary Determination to support a proposal to list the shrub Hibbertia circinata K.L.McDougall & G.T.Wright as a CRITICALLY ENDANGERED SPECIES in Part 1 of Schedule 1 of the Act.
 Listing of Critically Endangered species is provided for by Part 4 of the Act.